Clinet/clinet/README.md

 for the output compiled binary, taking current statuses of the git repo Clinet is in and injecting them into uninitialized strings in the main source file to be used in the command `cli$version`.
-Simply follow the instructions on the [govvv](https://github.com/JoshuaDoes/govvv) repo page to learn how to install and use it, then run `govvv build` in the Clinet workspace directory.
+Simply follow the instructions on the [govvv](https://github.com/JoshuaDoes/govvv) repo page to learn how to install and use it, then run `govvv build` in the Clinet repo directory.

 ### Acquiring necessary API keys